juniorvigneault/faces/README.md

 The treshold of the pressure sensor is working now with the finger, but will need to be adjusted when testing chairs with people of different weights.

-Today is the last day before september that I can get good technical help from the Computation Lab so I will try to setup a plan to fix some important issues.
+Today is the last day before September that I can get good technical help from the Computation Lab so I will try to setup a plan to fix some important issues.
 I will then be able to add more features during the summer.
 I'll also make a list and schedule about that in the following days.

 The three points I want to adress today are these ones :